-You need an In Case of Emergency Binder.
+You need a Family Emergency Binder.

 Whether you’re a parent whose kids might need care, a DIY investor whose spouse knows little about your finances, or a person who’s aging and will need someone to settle their affairs.
 We simply don’t know what will happen.
 And we need to be prepared.

 My husband and I created our emergency binder (lovingly referred to as the “hit by a bus” binder) when our first child was born.
 And it holds all the information we would need for a medical emergency, insurance claims, temporary separation from our kids, or death.

 Unfortunately, I’ve seen and heard too often what can happen.
 A will and life insurance policy aren’t enough.
 You need to get organized.
 It can save your loved ones from being burdened by difficult decisions or months of paperwork.

 So, today, I want to introduce you to my family’s emergency binder.